matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 performance hit.
 - :star: By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
-- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.
+- In a flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.

 ### :star: Why does the implementation of `.equals()` matter in the flyweight pattern?